-Welcome from the South Campus President
+Welcome from the TCC South President

 It is at the South Campus that the Tarrant County College District started over forty years ago.
 Today, our campus serves four school districts and 18 high school ISD sites including: Fort Worth, Everman, Crowley and Kennedale along with 10 area charter and private schools.
 In January 2013, TCC officially opened the Crowley South Campus Center at the Bill R. Johnson Career and Technology Education Center.
-This Center brings credit and continuing education offerings closer to members of southwestern Tarrant County who may have challenges reaching the South Campus.
+This Center brings credit and continuing education offerings closer to members of southwestern Tarrant County who may have challenges reaching TCC South.
 Regardless of your aspirations, our faculty and staff stand ready to help you identify and achieve your educational goals.

 Get ready for college—From our College for Kids (C4K, grades 2-8) summer program to year-round dual credit courses for high school students, we offer an array of opportunities for youth to enrich their academic backgrounds and prepare for college.
 Our dual credit program offers over 30 college-level courses to high school juniors and seniors who may earn credit toward a TCC degree.
 Our on-campus and community-based testing, assessment and college readiness programs allow students to prepare for and take standardized and placement tests.
 We also help students complete interest inventories for college entrance.